New Mexico solar rebates and incentives: 2026 guide

 Tax credit earned for sustainable building efforts

-In addition to the great rebates and incentives above, New Mexico also offers tax exemptions for solar panel systems.
-The solar property tax exemption means you don't need to pay a higher property tax for adding solar panels to your house.
+In addition to the great rebates and incentives above, New Mexico also offers a tax exemption for solar panel systems.
+This solar property tax exemption means you don't need to pay a higher property tax for adding solar panels to your house.

 Tax exemption